"APA style" is the citation style guide used in health and social sciences.

 APA 7 no longer requires a format note [Kindle]; cite as you would any other book

-The APA is ignoring grammar conventions in favor of reducing bias and gender-binary assumption.
+The APA is ignoring traditional grammar conventions in favor of reducing bias and gender-binary assumption.
 APA 7 endorses the use of they/them when the gender of a person is unknown or, as is most common, irrelevant.

 Government documents or reports -- from local, county, state, and/or national government departments -- are cited a little differently in both APA and MLA citation styles.
 For government documents or data, in most cases the author will be the government department responsible for compiling or publishing the data/report/document.